artbek/lsee_keyboard/README.md

 - raw files for the schematic

 /photos
-- some pictures of the finished product (check out the <a href="http://lseeblog.co.uk/project/1">website</a> for more)
+- some pictures of the finished product